FrancescoSaverioZuppichini/glasses-2.0/docs/index.md

 !!! important
     🚧 This project is WIP.
 We will make it perfect, but we are not still there!
 If you want to help out, check the [Contributing Guide](/contributing.md) 💜.

-A Compact, concise and customizable deep learning computer library.
-Currently focused on vision.
+A compact, concise and customizable deep learning library.
+This library currently support deep learning models for computer vision.

 *Glasses* is a model toolbox with the goal of making easier for **everybody** to use, learn and share deep learning models.